dadler89/Calculator/README.md

 # Calculator
-## This is a simple calculator that adds two numbers together
+## This is a simple calculator that adds two numbers together using Express and JS